oupfiz5/openacs/tests/.bats-battery/bats-core/docs/CONTRIBUTING.md

 1. DO add information if you're facing a similar issue to someone else, but within a different context (e.g. different steps needed to reproduce the issue than previous stated, different version of Bash or BATS, different OS, etc.)
-You can read on how to do that here: [Information to include][#information-to-include]
+You can read on how to do that here: [Information to include](#information-to-include)
 1. DO remember that you can use the *Subscribe* button on the right side of the page to receive notifications of further conversations or a resolution.